Indiana judge dismisses state's lawsuit against TikTok that alleged child safety, privacy concerns

 Allen County Superior Court Judge Craig Bobay also ruled at that time that state courts do not have authority over TikTok’s statements to Apple’s app store as both companies are based in California.
 He added that no aspect of the “age rating process” takes place in Indiana.

 TikTok is owned by ByteDance, a Chinese company that moved its headquarters to Singapore in 2020.
-The app has been a target of state and federal lawmakers over the past year who say the Chinese government could access its users’ data.
+The app has been a target over the past year of state and federal lawmakers who say the Chinese government could access the app's users’ data.

 Indiana is among several states and the federal government that have ordered the TikTok app deleted from government-issued devices.
 Montana became the first state in the U.S. to pass a complete ban on the app in May, set to go into effect Jan.
 1.

-Indiana joined dozens of U.S. states that sued Facebook parent Meta Platforms Inc. in October, saying collects data on children under the age of 13 without their parents’ consent.
+Indiana joined dozens of U.S. states that sued Facebook parent Meta Platforms Inc. in October, saying it collects data on children under the age of 13 without parental consent.
 According to newly unsealed documents, Meta deliberately engineered its social platforms to addict children and never disclosed it received millions of complaints about underage users on Instagram.
 It only disabled a fraction of those accounts.